back280/IO-SoSe-2015-flip-board/README.md

 #### The arduino code

-The Ardunio code you will need to run all components.
+This is the Ardunio code you need to run all components.

     #define BUTTONPIN 4   //defining first contactbutton on pin four
     #define BUTTONPIN2 5  //defining second contactbutton on pin five